gohugoio/hugo/content/en/functions/urls/RelLangURL.md

 #### Input begins with a slash

-If the input begins with a slash, the resulting URL will be relative to the protocol+host portion of the `baseURL`.
+If the input begins with a slash, the resulting URL will be relative to the protocol+host of the `baseURL` in your site configuration.

 With `baseURL = https://example.org/`